stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 Terrified by the uncanny things which were happening in their midst, the congregation left one by one, and Foster was able to do what he pleased with the church and with Vanderhoof.

-  &ldquo;But what did you do with him?&rdquo; I asked in a hollow voice as the old sexton paused in his confession.
+   "But what did you do with him? " I asked in a hollow voice as the old sexton paused in his confession.
 He burst into a cackle of laughter, throwing back his head in drunken glee.

-  &ldquo;I took his soul!&rdquo; he howled in a tone that set me trembling. &ldquo;I took his soul and put it in a bottle&mdash;in a little black bottle!
+   "I took his soul! " he howled in a tone that set me trembling.
+"I took his soul and put it in a bottle--in a little black bottle!
 And I buried him!
-But he ain&rsquo;t got his soul, an&rsquo; he cain&rsquo;t go neither t&rsquo; heaven n&rsquo;r hell!
-But he&rsquo;s a-comin&rsquo; back after it.
-He&rsquo;s a-trying&rsquo; t&rsquo; get out o&rsquo; his grave now.
-I can hear him pushin&rsquo; his way up through the ground, he&rsquo;s that strong!&rdquo;
+But he ain't got his soul, an' he cain't go neither t' heaven n'r hell!
+But he's a-comin' back after it.
+He's a-trying' t' get out o' his grave now.
+I can hear him pushin' his way up through the ground, he's that strong! "

   As the old man had proceeded with his story, I had become more and more convinced that he must be telling me the truth, and not merely gibbering in drunkenness.
 Every detail fitted what Haines had told me.
 Fear was growing upon me by degrees.
 With the old wizard now shouting with demoniac laughter, I was tempted to bolt down the narrow stairway and leave that accursed neighborhood.
 To calm myself, I rose and again looked out of the window.
-My eyes nearly started from their sockets when I saw that the cross above Vanderhoof&rsquo;s grave had fallen perceptibly since I had last looked at it.
+My eyes nearly started from their sockets when I saw that the cross above Vanderhoof's grave had fallen perceptibly since I had last looked at it.
 It was now tilted to an angle of forty-five degrees!

-  &ldquo;Can&rsquo;t we dig up Vanderhoof and restore his soul?&rdquo; I asked almost breathlessly, feeling that something must be done in a hurry.
+   "Can't we dig up Vanderhoof and restore his soul? " I asked almost breathlessly, feeling that something must be done in a hurry.
 The old man rose from his chair in terror.

-  &ldquo;No, no, no!&rdquo; he screamed. &ldquo;He&rsquo;d kill me!
-I&rsquo;ve fergot
-th&rsquo; formula, an&rsquo; if he gets out he&rsquo;ll be alive, without a soul.
-He&rsquo;d kill us both!&rdquo;
+   "No, no, no! " he screamed.
+"He'd kill me!
+I've fergot th' formula, an' if he gets out he'll be alive, without a soul.
+He'd kill us both! "

-  &ldquo;Where is the bottle that contains his soul?&rdquo; I asked, advancing threateningly toward him.
+   "Where is the bottle that contains his soul? " I asked, advancing threateningly toward him.
 I felt that some ghastly thing was about to happen, which I must do all in my power to prevent.

-  &ldquo;I won&rsquo;t tell ye, ye young whelp!&rdquo; he snarled.
-I felt, rather than saw, a queer light in his eyes as he backed into a corner. &ldquo;An&rsquo; don&rsquo;t ye touch me, either, or ye&rsquo;ll wish ye hadn&rsquo;t!&rdquo;
+   "I won't tell ye, ye young whelp! " he snarled.
+I felt, rather than saw, a queer light in his eyes as he backed into a corner.
+"An' don't ye touch me, either, or ye'll wish ye hadn't! "

   I moved a step forward, noticing that on a low stool behind him there were two black bottles.
 Foster muttered some peculiar words in a low singsong voice.
 Everything began